 Frictional resistance shapes nearly every work step in concrete demolition, specialist deconstruction, and rock processing.
 It determines whether grapples hold securely, wedges expand in a controlled manner, cutters separate cleanly, and hydraulic systems transmit force efficiently.
 For the products and application areas of Darda GmbH – from concrete demolition shears and hydraulic rock and concrete splitters to combination shears, multi cutters, steel shears, tank cutters, and the associated hydraulic power packs – understanding friction is a practical foundation to ensure performance, precision, and occupational safety in use.
+In addition, frictional resistance governs energy flow and tool wear across the entire process chain, making it a decisive parameter for consistent quality and predictable cycle times.

-Definition: What is meant by frictional resistance
+Definition: What is meant by frictional resistance?

 Frictional resistance is the tangential counterforce that acts on contact surfaces and inhibits or prevents relative motion.
 It arises from the micro-interlocking of rough surfaces and from adhesive forces.
 A distinction is made between static friction (no sliding, maximum holding force) and kinetic friction (motion with resistance).
 The friction force FR is approximately proportional to the normal force FN and is described by the coefficient of friction µ (FR = µ · FN).
 In practice, µ is influenced by material pairing, surface condition, contact pressure, moisture, temperature, and contamination.
+Under dry conditions, the friction force is largely independent of the apparent contact area and is better described by µs (static) and µk (kinetic), both dimensionless and condition-dependent.

 Physical fundamentals and coefficients of friction

 Friction arises at real contact asperities.
 The higher the normal force and the more pronounced the surface roughness, the stronger the interlocking and thus the frictional resistance.
 Static friction is usually greater than kinetic friction; when transitioning from sticking to sliding, the friction force drops.
 For steel on mineral materials (concrete, natural stone), µ spans a wide range depending on moisture, roughness, and contact pressure.
 Dry, rough contacts show higher friction values than smooth, wet, or dusty surfaces.
 These relationships directly determine how securely shears grip, how effectively splitting wedges anchor, and how high the energy losses are in joints and hydraulic systems.
+Indicatively, steel on dry, rough concrete can reach µ ≈ 0.6 to 0.8, on wet concrete µ ≈ 0.3 to 0.5, and on dusty or slurry-coated surfaces µ can fall to ≈ 0.2 to 0.4, with local pressure and sliding speed further modulating these values.

 Frictional resistance in demolition and splitting processes

 In concrete demolition and specialist deconstruction, friction governs holding force, process stability, and efficiency.
 With concrete demolition shears, friction supports the gripping and crushing action; with stone and concrete splitters, friction enables the reliable bracing of counter-wedges in the borehole.
 In steel and tank dismantling, friction influences chip formation and edge wear.
 At the same time, friction in hydraulic power packs appears as a loss factor expressed through viscosity, flow, and seal friction.
+Superimposed vibrations and micro-motions can cause fretting and accelerate wear at contact points, which underscores the value of clean surfaces and stable kinematics.

 Concrete demolition shears: gripping, crushing, shearing

 Concrete demolition shears transmit high normal forces into the concrete via profiled jaw faces.
 The frictional resistance at the contact surfaces prevents slipping, stabilizes the component, and guides fracture lines.
 Sufficiently high static friction is advantageous because it converts gripping force into shear and tensile stresses within the concrete.
 At the same time, kinetic friction generates heat and wear on teeth and joints, which requires maintenance and controlled working methods.
+Optimized jaw alignment and short, precise work strokes reduce unnecessary sliding and help avoid surface glazing of the teeth.

 - High friction at the jaw faces promotes controlled gripping and breaking.